tamershahin/grails-redis-flexible-cache/README.md

 * 0.2.2 - released 20/12/2013 - fixed a bug
 * 0.2.3 - released 07/01/2014 - fixed a bug
 * 0.2.4 - released 13/01/2014 - fixed a bug
-* 0.3.1   - released 04/02/2014 - now based on [redis-plugin] 1.4.3 version instead of 1.4.2.
+* 0.3.2   - released 04/02/2014 - now based on [redis-plugin] 1.4.3 version instead of 1.4.2.
 Now the Domain classes are saved into redis only with their ids.
-At each Cache hit they will be rehidrated loading a fresh object from the DB.
+At each Cache hit they will be re-hydrated loading a fresh object from the DB.

 Credits
 =======